RehanSaeed/rehansaeed.github.io/content/posts/2021/open-telemetry-for-net/index.md

 # Up Next

 I've discussed that Open Telemetry is all about collecting Logs, Metrics and Trace data and gone fairly deep into collecting Trace data.
-In my next post, I'll cover how you can optimally configure ASP.NET Core and Open Telemetry traces and logs.
-I'll also fire up Jaeger and show how you can get an ASP.NET Core app to export Open Telemetry data to it.
+In my next post, I'll cover how you can configure ASP.NET Core and Open Telemetry traces and logs.